iloveican/UIButton-Blocks/README.md

 ## License

-SIAlertView is available under the MIT license.
+UIButton+Blocks is available under the MIT license.
 See the LICENSE file for more info.